Sapphire645/DQB2ChunkEditorPlus/README.md

 **External info to add:**
 - Full block descriptions.
+- Colored blocks are not implemented yet.
+I'm debating between adding colored icons for each variant or just doing what the game does and add a color tag beside it.
+- All liquid blocks are not in yet.
+There are too many of them, will do eventually.
 - Mapping of all chunks in each island (They are really big.)